Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Evaluation

 \section{Evaluation}

 In this section, we aim to demonstrate that \sys can speed up LLM inference by a large margin in wall-clock time.
-We first present our end-to-end system results showing total speedup, followed by validating our three claims that \sys is scalable, robust, and hardware-aware. \begin{itemize} [itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In Section~\ref{sec:e2e-results}, we demonstrate \sys's superior end-to-end performance.
-Specifically, \sys achieves up-to $4.04\times$ speed-up for Llama2-7B on A100 and $9.96\times$ for Llama2-70B on L40 offloading (achieving the latency as low as 0.56 s/token). \item In Section~\ref{sec:tree-results}, we show that the \sys tree can generate on average 33\% more tokens than a tree of 16 independent sequences (tree size 512).

-\item In Section~\ref{sec:sample-results}, we present that \sys's sampling and verification algorithm is robust to temperature and top-$p$, consistently outperforming SpecInfer (by up to $1.65\times$) and top-$k$ sampling (by up to $1.27 \times$). \item In Section~\ref{sec:hardware-results}, we show that \sys's hardware-aware tree optimizer can select the best tree size and depth for different hardware settings to maximize speedup. \end{itemize}
+We first present our end-to-end system results showing total speedup, followed by validating our claims that \sys is scalable and robust. \begin{itemize} [itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In Section~\ref{sec:e2e-results}, we demonstrate \sys's superior end-to-end performance.
+Specifically, \sys achieves up-to $4.04\times$ speed-up for Llama2-7B on A100 and $9.5\times$ for Llama3-70B on L40 offloading (achieving the latency as low as 0.60 s/token). \item In Section~\ref{sec:tree-results}, we show that the \sys tree can generate on average 33\% more tokens than a tree of 16 independent sequences (tree size 512). \item In Section~\ref{sec:sample-results}, show \sys's sampling and verification algorithm is robust to temperature, consistently outperforming SpecInfer (by up to $1.65\times$) and top-$k$ sampling (by up to $1.27 \times$).